About the Nutrition & Health Track

 SAR HS415: Undergraduate Nutrition Practicum

-Undergraduate Prerequisites: Senior Nutrition Majors only - Practical experience working with a Registered Dietitian or related health care professional in a community, medical or private practice setting.
+Senior Nutrition Majors or instructor permission.
+Practical experience working with a Registered Dietitian or related health care professional.
+Placement sites include health care, community, sports, culinary, school, food service, research, industry, and private practice settings.
 (Credits: 2)

 Advanced-level concentration course